Gong Yoo: 2008–2015: Military enlistment and comeback

-2016–present: career resurgence
+2016–present: Career resurgence

 Gong Yoo experienced a new high in his career with consecutive hit works in 2016.
 His first film in 2016 was the melodrama A Man and a Woman alongside Jeon Do-yeon.
 He then starred in the hugely successful zombie blockbuster Train to Busan, which surpassed 11 million admissions in South Korea.
-He then starred in another box office hit The Age of Shadows, which surpassed 6 million admissions in two weeks.In December 2016, Gong Yoo returned to television in Kim Eun-sook's fantasy-romance drama Guardian: The Lonely and Great God, playing the titular goblin.
+Also that year, he starred in another box office hit The Age of Shadows, which surpassed 6 million admissions in two weeks.

+In December 2016, Gong Yoo returned to television in Kim Eun-sook's fantasy-romance drama Guardian: The Lonely and Great God, playing the titular goblin.
 The drama was a massive hit and Gong won Best Actor at the Baeksang Awards for his performance.

-In 2018, Gong Yoo was cast in the feminist film Kim Ji-young: Born 1982, which is his third collaboration with actress Jung Yu-mi (after Silenced and Train to Busan), Gong plays the role of Kim Ji-young's husband.
+In 2018, Gong Yoo was cast in the feminist film Kim Ji-young, Born 1982, which is his third collaboration with actress Jung Yu-mi (after Silenced and Train to Busan), Gong plays the role of Kim Ji-young's husband.